tareqrwk/neuropulse/README.md

 ---

-*Designed for the future of neuro-analysis.*
+*Designed for the future of neuro-analysis and educational purposes.*